-Each on-board computer is accompanied with an antennae pod.
-This pod shall be mounted on the outside of vehicles in such a position that it has an unobstructed view of the sky.
-The mounting of this pod requires the presence of a 32 mm diameter hole in the body of the vehicle.
-The hole shall be positioned on the top of the vehicle's body and within 1 meter cable length of the on-board computer.
+Each onboard computer is accompanied with an antenna pod.
+This pod must be mounted on the outside of vehicles that has an unobstructed view of the sky.
+The mounting of this antenna requires a 32 mm diameter hole in the body of the vehicle.

-Article 72: HYDROGEN FLOW METER
+ARTICLE 83: HYDROGEN FLOW METER